- Posted by: Jeff in Gift Registry

 A deluxe gravy boat is like flying first class: you don't think it's worth the money, but once you get a taste, you can never go back.
 In the grand scheme of your life, there will never, ever be money better spent than that china gravy boat.

-Kidding.
-Of course you're right.
 This is the structural problem with modern weddings.
-Many decades ago, in a simpler era, the gift of crockery made perfect sense: couples got married straight out of college, they didn't have squat, so the 100+ friends helped them start their new life.
+Many decades ago, in a simpler era, the gift of crockery made perfect sense: couples got married straight out of college, they didn’t have squat, so their friends and family helped them set up their new life.

-From our article on How to Get Cash, Not Vases:
+From our article on “How to Get Cash, Not Vases”:

 This technological disintermediation makes your wedding the one, singular opportunity to get what's near and dear to your heart: cold, hard, cash.
 It's not as if Aunt Tootie actually labored to get you that gravy boat.
 She zapped it to you in an electronic value exchange.
 Why not convert it electronically back into cash?